satsumas/website/_posts/023-01-26-stable-diffusion.md

 Prior to this point, the images resemble a portrait of a woman: not noise, but not an image that is conditioned on the prompt either.
 There is another jump in form 16 seconds in, which is when $s=4$.
 Beyond this, some more Wildsmith-like detail is added, but in general $s>10$ yields minor variations on the result with no particular improvement in quality.

 Finally, a tree in the style of Brian Wildsmith.
-As before, the prompted imasge emerges a little after $s=1$ (4 seconds in), and there is a long tail of minor variations as $s>4$.
+As before, the prompted image emerges a little after $s=1$ (4 seconds in), and there is a long tail of minor variations as $s>4$.
 <p align="center">
 <iframe src="https://storage.googleapis.com/hodesdon-com/blender/tree.mp4" width="512" height="512" frameborder="0" allowfullscreen></iframe>
 </p>